 One of the ways Ring devices keep you secure is through the concept of “ownership.”
 “Ownership” here has a very specific meaning.
 It refers to the initial Ring account used to set up the device.
 Once that’s done, the device is “owned” by that account and ownership cannot be transferred without the owner’s permission.

-This article will help you understand the concept of device ownership and how to transfer devices.
+This rest of article will help you understand the concept of device ownership and how to transfer devices.

 What is device ownership?